Gili Air information.....

 Snorkelling gear is available from the local operators and dive centres will point you in the right direction for some marine adventure.

 Manta Dive is the new sister operation to the already hugely successful Gili Trawangan dive setup.
-The centre has five Sasak style air-conditioned huts with hot water and funky outside bathrooms with communal swimming pool.
+The center has five Sasak style air-conditioned huts with hot water and funky outside bathrooms with communal swimming pool.
 PADI and SSI courses from beginner to instructor level are conducted onsite and also cater to the fun diver with a variety of packages to suit all abilities and demands.

 The dive centre boats take divers out to the two most popular spots -Haan’s Reef and Gili Air Wall.
 Haan’s boasts some specialist muck diving just off the east coast of Gili Air and is largely frequented by photographers seeking to capture a glimpse of stranger creatures like Flying gunard, frogfish and many varieties of pipefish.
-Gili Air Wall (as the name suggests) to the west is a twenty-four metre vertical drop with plenty of lionfish, Leaf scorpionfish and the occasional seahorse spotting.
+Gili Air Wall (as the name suggests) to the west is a twenty-four meter vertical drop with plenty of lionfish, Leaf scorpionfish and the occasional seahorse spotting.

-Gili Air doesn’t have the full on party vibe of big brother Gili Trawangan but it still has enough entertainment to keep the average traveller smiling.
+Gili Air doesn’t have the full on party vibe of big brother Gili Trawangan but it still has enough entertainment to keep the average traveler smiling.
 In high season expect to stumble across the occasional psychedelic fluro `Goa style’ beach party with raging techno beats that sometimes don’t stop for the best part of two full days!

 Very popular with the older Bali expats, the events are a throw back to the acid house revolution of yesteryear and are no less tame than their late 1980’s counterparts.
 For those of a less excitable persuasion there’s plenty of social drinking fun to be had.